Friday, September 28, 2007

 Fairmont Le Chateau Frontenac, Quebec City

 - This is the ultimate in romance.
-On one occasion when I stayed here during the Quebec Winter Carnival, a couple arrived in their wedding attire to have dinner for two in the hotel’s Le Champlain.
+On one occasion while staying there during the Quebec Winter Carnival, a couple arrived in their wedding attire to have dinner for two in the hotel’s Le Champlain.
 Located on the city’s highest point, it overlooks the Saint Lawrence River, complete with ice floes in the winter and toboganing outside the door.
 618 rooms, 418.692.3861.

 Thursday, September 27, 2007

-Fugue -- the auberge has a total of three suites and five rooms.
-It's very charming and very French with wood floors and six fireplaces throughout.
+auberge has a total of three suites and five rooms, all very French with wood floors and six fireplaces throughout.
 Free WiFi, but bring your own shampoo and robe.
 A full breakfast is served with fresh croissants, and you can even cook an egg in the open, stone-walled kitchen.
 If you wish to rent the entire house, it fits up to 22 people comfortably.
 My room with breakfast was $98.
 A real find!

 Curling in Victoria, BC